Table of Contents

 At anytime you can apply the changes made to the dotfile or layers without restarting Spacemacs by pressing SPC f e R.

-The dotfile template contain further information about how to customize Spacemacs.
+The dotfile template contains further information about how to customize Spacemacs.
 See the dotfile configuration section of the documentation for more details.

 Like Emacs, Spacemacs initialization can also be contained in an init.el file in a special directory ~/.spacemacs.d.
 The contents of the dotfile should be then copied in the init.el file.